primus-labs/fhe-transpiler-demo/README.md

 ```

 ## Using Demo
+First, Set the absolute addresses of each library in ``fhecomplr/config.ini``.

-First, we go to the fhe-transpiler-demo folder and configure PYTHONPATH.
+Next, we go to the fhe-transpiler-demo folder and configure PYTHONPATH.
 ```bash
 export PYTHONPATH=llvm-project/build/tools/mlir/python_packages/mlir_core:${PYTHONPATH}
 ```

-Next, run  ```fhecomplr_test.py``` to get the test results.
+Run  ```fhecomplr_test.py``` to get the test results.
 ```bash
 python fhecomplr_test.py
 ```